guru245/nvim-studio/README.md

 # NVIM Studio

 If you are a VS Code user, I won’t say anything.
 However, if you are a Vim user, you must use Neovim.
-There is no reason to stay in Vim.
+The reason is that Neovim provides better plugins, better UI, and most importantly LSP support.
 It’s not a stretch to say that Neovim is the future.

 That being said, Neovim has a steep learning curve even for Vim experts.
 This is where NVIM studio comes in.
 NVIM studio will help you understand how to set up Neovim, providing a basic platform to foster your own setting.